 A more murky emotional area is whether animals are capable of cruelty.
 This is a quote from Tarzan of the Apes by Edgar Rice-Burroughs in 1912:

-Burroughs had some very Victorian attitudes to race, class and gender.
-The Victorian view of nature was fairly sentimental, because although Nature needed taming, Victorians regarded it largely as a scenic backdrop to the more complicated human experience.
+Burroughs had some very Victorian attitudes to not just animals, but race, class and gender.
+The Victorian view of nature was mostly sentimental, because although nature needed taming, Victorians regarded it largely as a scenic backdrop to the more complicated human experience.
 So there was a clear dividing line between the motivations of human and animal behaviour.

-The basic assumption of human social Evolution is that our society will become more humane over time.
-But I’m not convinced technological and social Evolution will necessarily make us less cruel – we may just be finding more complex tools and elaborate reasons to justify our cruelty.
-Potential cruelty in animals needs proper research, but creating an artificial boundary between the motivation of our behaviour and other animals both limits our potential to understand our own cruelty and treats other animals as the Victorians did.
-The important differences are surely that the Human Animal is the only species with the tools to inflict cruelty on all species on a massive scale.
+Potential cruelty in animals needs proper research, but creating an artificial boundary between the motivation for our behaviour and other animals both limits our potential to understand our own cruelty and treats other animals as the Victorians did.
+The important difference is that the human animal is the only species with the tools to inflict cruelty on all species on a massive scale.
 We also have the tools to communicate and learn from each other over time and distance, giving us the potential to understand how futile that is.

-In Peter Singer’s 1974 essay “All animals are equal” he shows how much prejudice has informed human treatment of animals.
-Singer points out that during the Victorian era the supposedly outlandish concept of animal rights was even used to mock growing calls for womens’ rights, as there was a commonly held view that women were inferior to men, or at best were more emotional and unpredictable and so belonged in a ‘separate sphere’.
-What our perception of animals until recently has in common with the perception of women then, is just how biased the evidence has been, how much difference has been emphasised, instead of recognizing commonality.
+In Peter Singer’s 1974 essay “All animals are equal” he shows how prejudice has informed our treatment of animals.
+Singer points out that during the Victorian era the supposedly outlandish concept of animal rights was even used to mock growing calls for womens’ rights, as there was a commonly held view that women were inferior, or at best were more emotional and unpredictable and so belonged in a ‘separate sphere’ to men.
+What our perception of animals until recently has in common with the perception of women then, is how much difference has been emphasised instead of commonality.

 Four years ago I saw a BBC news item that stated scientists had discovered dogs can think.
 Having been left alone with forbidden food some dogs were more likely to take it, and even act guilty and contrite when the owner returned.
-The thinking part being they both knew this was a different situation from openly disobeying their owner, and acting guilty could be a strategy to reduce potential comeback.
-On hearing this my immediate reaction was “Any cat, dog or rabbit owner could have told you that.”
+The thinking part being the dogs knew this was a different situation from openly disobeying their owner, and acting guilty could be a strategy to reduce potential comeback.
+On hearing this my immediate reaction was “Any cat, dog or rabbit owner could have told you that!“.

-Any theory must be tested by experiment, but why has it taken until the 21st Century for us to decide whether dogs can think was actually worth investigating?
-What’s notable about the majority of research I’ve described above is how recent these studies are, much of it taking place in the last 15 years.
-And in fact many experiments, on the BBC and Discovery channel, have taken place because they make interesting television, rather than for pure scientific value.
-In our quest to entertain ourselves the Human Animal is actually making some important discoveries about its place in the animal kingdom.
+Any theory must be tested by experiment of course.
+But why has it taken until the 21st century for us to decide whether dogs can think was actually worth investigating?
+What’s notable about the majority of research I’ve described above is how recent these studies are, much of it taking place in this century.
+And in fact many experiments, on the BBC and Discovery channel, have taken place because they make interesting television, rather than being purely motivated by any great human thirst for knowledge for its own sake.
+So in our quest to entertain ourselves the human animal is actually making some important discoveries about its true place in the animal kingdom.

 Perhaps more experiments into animal intelligence and behaviour will de-mystify our own consciousness.
-They may lead to better treatment of other animals and remind us we are a product of the natural world, and our survival is now entirely dependent on a healthy planet.
+They may lead to better treatment of other animals, remind us we are a product of the natural world, and remind us our survival is now entirely dependent on a healthy planet.
 Finding common ground with other animals should be understood as knowledge that enriches our understanding of intelligent consciousness, without devaluing the human experience.